JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(News intro: "This is PNN Breaking News")*

 **News Particle**: The series of electron and positron thefts at the central lepton storage room seems to continue.
 In a recently released statement, the Baryon family reached out to the thief.
-The statement emphasizes again that the youngest members of the Baryon family, Penelope Proton and Norman Neutron, are in desperate need of electrons to build their atoms.
+The statement emphasizes again that the youngest members of the Baryon family, Penelope Proton and Norman Neutron, are in desperate need of electrons to build their atoms.  *-> EDIT NOTE: I think we should rework the last sentence to something like: "The family begs the thief to stop removing the leptons, as the youngest members of the Baryon family, Penelope Proton and Norman Neutron, are in desperate need of electrons to build their atoms"*

 *(Transition to lepton storage room)*